 As women, a lot of times we are guilty of not asking for a raise when we know we truly deserve one.
 We are also guilty for not negotiating our compensation offers when we get a new job.

-Statistics show that women earn on average ~25% less than men and are leaving behind hundreds of thousands of dollars of life time earnings due to not negotiating their salaries or asking for raises!
+Statistics show that women are leaving behind hundreds of thousands of dollars of life time earnings due to not negotiating their salaries or asking for raises!
 Now that’s crazy.

 Here are 4 quick tips to help you become a better negotiator and help you get what you are truly worth:

 4 tips on how to ask for a raise